MicrosoftDocs/cloud-adoption-framework/docs/adopt/migrate-or-modernize.md

 ## Next steps

-You have a sense of what to do first.
+Now you have a sense of what to do first.
 Start migrating or modernizing.

 > [!div class="nextstepaction"]
 > [Learn how to migrate](../migrate/index.md)